edHelper.com

 By Vickie Chao

 1 Egypt, India, China, and Greece all had very long histories dating back thousands of years.
-Yet, none of them was as old as the Sumerian civilization in Mesopotamia.
+Yet, none of them were as old as the Sumerian civilization in Mesopotamia.

 2 Mesopotamia is a triangle-shaped land sandwiched between the Tigris and the Euphrates rivers.
 Located within the borders of today's Iraq, Turkey, and Syria, this fertile ground was the birthplace of the earliest known civilization on Earth!
 About 9,000 years ago, people began to take up residence in this area because of its rich soil.
 Though they had to deal with the scorching heat in summertime and learn to live for months without rainfall, they managed to survive by making the best out of whatever resources they had.
 To those early settlers, agriculture was their primary livelihood.
 To be sure that they could plant crops all year round, they dug canals diverting water from the Tigris and the Euphrates for irrigation.
 At the beginning, their communities were more like small farming villages.
 But over time, they grew increasingly sophisticated.
 By 3500 B.C., some of the world's first cities began to emerge in Sumer, the southern region of Mesopotamia.
 While those cities shared a common culture and spoke the same language, they did not answer to a single leader.
 As a result, each Sumerian city was an independent state by itself.
 Each had its own government, its own patron gods and goddesses, and its own king.